 The Holy Land Experience is a rather descriptive name for this unusual theme park.
 Opened in 2002, this theme park has a lot of replicas that will make you feel like you’re in Jerusalem in the 1st century A.D.
 The point of the Holy Land experience is to allow pilgrims from all around the world to experience the birth of Christianity through a series of Broadway-style plays and exhibits.
 Overall, it’s a unique and captivating experience, suitable for all ages.
 If you’re in Orlando and are looking for a different experience, definitely check out the HLE.

 Orlando might be most famous for its theme parks and rollercoasters, but as you can see, it has so much more to offer visitors, even those on a budget.
 Lastly, did you ever visit Orlando?
-Did you visit some of these places or did you spend most of your time in Orlando’s famous theme parks?
-Share your experiences and let me know in the comments.
+Did you visit some of these places or did you spend most of your time in some of the family resorts in Orlando near the famous theme parks?
+Share your experiences in the comments and let me know which are your favorite unusual things to do in Orlando.